Friendly-Neighborhood/FullstackAssignment/README.md

 This web application is a useful and user-friendly web-based tool designed for managing user data efficiently.
 This application provides a comprehensive set of features, including RESTful APIs, for creating, reading, updating, and deleting user information.
 With its intuitive design and seamless integration of frontend and backend components, it offers a seamless user experience for administrators and end-users alike.

-There are two ways of running the Golang API:
+There are two ways of running the Golang server:
 1. Manually
 2. In Docker

-After running the API we will have to run the web application (React frontend) from the terminal.
+After running the server we will have to run the web application (React frontend) from the terminal.

-## Running the Golang API manually (first way)
+## Running the Golang server manually (first way)
 ### Prerequisites
-Before running the Golang API, ensure you have the following installed on your system:
+Before running the Golang server, ensure you have the following installed on your system:

 - [Go](https://golang.org/dl/): The Go programming language.

-### Step-by-step guide to run the API
+### Step-by-step guide to run the server

 1. Download source code from the repository - https://github.com/Friendly-Neighborhood/FullstackAssignment
 2. Extract **golang_api** project folder on you computer (anywhere you like)